ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 ***Sending*** and ***receiving*** can be understood quite intuitively, but in the context of distributed systems, the concept of ***message delivery*** has a highly specific meaning:

-* ***Sending***
+* ***Sending a Message***
-    The explicit act of causing a message to be transmitted.
+    The explicit act of causing a message to be transmitted (typically over a network).
     The sending process has complete control over when or even if a message is sent; therefore, sending a message is entirely ***active***.
-* ***Receiving***
+* ***Receiving a Message***
-    An action that happens when a message arrives.
+    The act of capturing a message upon arrival.
     The receiving process has no control over when or even if a message arrives &mdash; they just show up randomly... or not.
 Therefore, from the perspective of the receiving process, receiving a message is entirely ***passive***.
-* ***Delivery***
+* ***Delivering a Message***
-    The purpose of the term ***Delivery*** is to distinguish the passive act of receiving a message from the active choice to start processing the contents of that message.
+    The term ***Delivery*** exists to distinguish the passive act of receiving a message from the active choice to start processing the contents of that message.
 You can't decide when you're going to receive a message, but you can decide when and if to process its contents; therefore, although receiving a message is passive, the choice to deliver a message is entirely ***active***.
-    For example, by placing a received message into a queue, a process can defer message delivery until some additional set of conditions becomes true.
+    For example, by placing a received message into a queue, we can delay acting upon the contents of that message until some later point in time.

 ### FIFO (or Ordered) Delivery